Huawei U1250: Features

 The Huawei U1250 is a simple basic phone with some multimedia features.
 It has a 3.5mm headphone jack for listening to FM radio or to MP3 audio files.
 The dedicated music key opens the Music menu, allowing users to select which files or station they would like to listen to.
 While there are rewind, fast forward and play/pause icons on the left, right and selection keys, respectively, those buttons can only be used for musical purposes while in the Music menu.

 A very basic camera is included for taking pictures and videos.
 While the pictures can have a size of up to 2 megapixels, the camcorder is limited to a low QCIF resolution of 176x144 pixels.
-There is no dedicated camera button, but the cameramay be accessed by pressing the fast forward (right) key on the clock screen or by selecting Camera on the main menu.
+There is no dedicated camera button, but the camera may be accessed by pressing the fast forward (right) key on the clock screen or by selecting Camera on the main menu.
 The play (selection) button is used to take pictures, or to start and stop video recording.